juliaolivieri/COMP_162/lecture15/classwork.md

 If you can't find the "Anaconda-Navigator" Application on your computer, you should install it.

-1. Click "Download" to download the version for your system: https://www.anaconda.com/products/distribution
+1. Click the "Download" button here: https://www.anaconda.com/.
+Note, if this download doesn't work, you can click "Get Additional Installers" under the download button to find more versions to try.
-1. Install Anaconda from the downloaded file
+2. Install Anaconda from the downloaded file.
+You can choose the default options during the install.
+Make a note of where Anaconda is getting installed.
-1. Check to make sure you can find the "Anaconda-Navigator" application on your computer.
+3. Once installation is complete, you should be able to find the "Anaconda-Navigator" application on your computer.

 ## Launching JupyterLab